 B. Compare two decimals to thousandths based on meanings of the digits in each place, using >, =, and < symbols.
+The Basic student is able to:

 A. Read and write decimals to thousandths using base-ten numerals, number names, and expanded form.
 OR